Copthorne Hotel Plymouth

 Plymouth Gin Distillery

-They’ve been concocting gin at this heavily beamed distillery since 1793, making it the oldest producer of the spirit in the world.
-The...
+This heavily beamed distillery has been concocting gin since 1793, making it the oldest producer of the spirit in the world.
+The Royal...

 Plymouth's main theatre stages large-scale touring and home-grown productions; its studio space, the Drum, is renowned for featuring new...